nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2020-09-10-steel_mountain.md

 ![screenshot18](../assets/images/steel_mountain/screenshot18.png)

 Now, let's stop the service.
-From the PowerUp scan earlier, we saw that the restartable service is called **AdvancedSystemCare9**.
+From the PowerUp scan earlier, we saw that the restartable service is called 'AdvancedSystemCare9'.
 We can stop this service with the `sc stop` command:

 ![screenshot19](../assets/images/steel_mountain/screenshot19.png)

-Next, I copied our reverse shell file over to the service directory which contains the actual **ASCService.exe** file.
+Next, I copied our reverse shell file over to the service directory which contains the actual 'ASCService.exe' file.
 This is done using the `copy` command.

 ```
 copy ASCService.exe "C:\Program Files (x86)\IObit\Advanced SystemCare"